+i.
 Investigatory Meeting.
 Prior to a hearing for violation(s) of the Code of Conduct and as part of its investigation of a complaint, the Office of the Vice Provost for Student Affairs may, at its discretion, hold an investigatory meeting with the student who has been accused of violating one or more provisions of the Code.
 This meeting between the accused student and the Dean of Students or their designee is to discuss the matters in the complaint.
 (For the avoidance of doubt, any other fact-finding and/or investigatory activities that may occur with respect to any particular alleged violation are not deemed, and shall not be considered, "Investigatory Meetings" as such term is used in this Section 3(c).)
 If an investigatory meeting is held, it will generally occur any time within 15 calendar days of receipt of the complaint, but in any event, the student will be notified in writing at least three calendar days before the scheduled meeting.
 (For the avoidance of doubt, this does not mean that an investigation will be completed within 15 calendar days, only that it is Illinois Tech's intent that the student who is the subject of the complaint will be asked to attend an Investigatory meeting within such time frame.)
 Investigatory meetings shall not be recorded and any notes or materials of any investigatory meeting made by the Dean of Students or their designee will be the sole property of Illinois Tech and may, at Illinois Tech's discretion, be submitted as evidence at any subsequent conduct hearing.

 If an investigatory meeting is not held and the alleged misconduct could result in a sanction of suspension or expulsion, then, unless waived by the student as provided in (ii) below, the matter will proceed to a hearing before the Campus Judicial Board.
 If an investigatory meeting is held, but the student fails to attend the investigatory meeting, or one was not held and the alleged misconduct will not result in a sanction of suspension or expulsion, then the matter may, at the discretion of the Dean of Students or designee, be heard administratively and a determination of responsibility made.

-Finally, regardless of whether an investigatory meeting is held or not, any alleged violations of Article II.A.16, Non-Compliance with COVID-19 Policies, will, in all cases, only be adjudicated pursuant to an administrative hearing.
+ii.
 Investigatory Meetings in Sexual Misconduct Matters.
 With respect to an alleged violation of sexual misconduct, the expectation is that an investigatory meeting will occur unless the responding party (i) is not a then-registered Illinois Tech student, (ii) is incarcerated or otherwise lawfully detained, or (iii) the determination is made that the substantive value of such meeting to the process is outweighed by the physical or mental health or safety risks to the campus or one or more staff members or students.
 If an investigatory meeting is held, it will generally occur any time within 15 calendar days of receipt of the complaint, but in any event, the student will be notified in writing at least three calendar days before the scheduled meeting.
 (For the avoidance of doubt, this does not mean that an investigation will be completed within 15 calendar days, only that it is Illinois Tech's intent that the student who is the subject of the complaint will be asked to attend an Investigatory meeting within such time frame.)
 With respect to any investigatory meetings and hearings related to alleged sexual misconduct violations, but only with respect to such violations, the Dean of Students will provide or will have provided to both the reporting party and responding party as well as appropriate Illinois Tech officials involved with such matters timely and equal access to any information that will be used during such meetings and hearings.